LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 2. Part-of-Speech Tagging (POS)
 This identifies what type of word each word is (noun, verb, adjective, etc.).

+> **Note:** We covered this concept simply in our [beginner guide](./README.md#4-part-of-speech-pos-tagging--labeling-words-as-nouns-verbs-etc).
+Here we'll explore the technical implementation.

 **Example:**
 - "The quick brown fox jumps"
 - The (determiner) quick (adjective) brown (adjective) fox (noun) jumps (verb)